Control Channels

 Step 3 — Calculate Point A

 The offset in the table is relative to Point A — the absolute frequency reference derived from the MIB field ssb-SubcarrierOffset (k_SSB = 2).
-We calculated this in Module 3:
+This was derived from the MIB — see MIB fields:

 Point A and CORESET#0 frequency calculationTS 38.211 §4.4.4.1 + TS 38.213 §13